Matskuzer/Final-assignment-for-the-project-and-course/Final assignment.md

 Explored the booking system, identified features and initial bugs.
 - What worked: UI was responsive
 - What didn’t work: Limited error handling
-- Time-consuming: Understanding legacy codebase
+- Time-consuming: Understanding the applications

 **Phase 2:**
 Improved error handling, revised the backlog, and added more test cases.
-- What worked: Testing caught several logic flaws
+- What worked: I got passwords cracked
-- What didn’t work: CI integration was slow
+- What didn’t work: Everything worked fine
-- Time-consuming: Writing meaningful tests
+- Time-consuming: Password cracking

 **Phase 3:**
 Authorization and penetration testing using OWASP ZAP and wfuzz.
-- What worked: Found unauthorized access flaws
-- What didn’t work: Some tools gave false positives
-- Time-consuming: Manual testing and verification
+-   I haven't done this yet

 ### Reflection
 This project taught me how to manage and improve an existing application securely.
 I learned a lot about secure coding practices and penetration testing workflows.